12「神ながら天地のいきにまかせつつ神へのこころをつくせますらを。」- 植芝盛平

 Translation

-“In the kamis’ way, yielding to the breath of heaven and earth, devote this heart wholly to the kami, O courageous spiritual warrior.” – Morihei Ueshiba
+“In the kamis way, yielding to the breath of heaven and earth, devote this heart-mind wholly to the kami, O stalwart hearted warrior.” – Morihei Ueshiba

 Waka Translation